obonaventure/mmtp-book/_sources/quic.rst.txt

    :name: fig-quic-long-header

    Long Header Packet {
-     Header Form (1) = 1,                  # high order bit of the first byte
+     Header Form (1) = 1,                  /* high order bit of the first byte */
-     Fixed Bit (1) = 1,                    # second order bit of the first byte
+     Fixed Bit (1) = 1,                    /* second order bit of the first byte */
-     Long Packet Type (2),                 # third and fourth high order bits of the first byte Type-Specific Bits (4),               # low order four bits of the first byte Version (32),                         # 32 bits version number Destination Connection ID Length (8), # 8 bits Destination Connection ID (0..160),   # variable number from 0 up to 160 bits Source Connection ID Length (8),
+     Long Packet Type (2),                 /* third and fourth high order bits of the first byte */ Type-Specific Bits (4),               /* low order four bits of the first byte */ Version (32),                         /* 32 bits version number */ Destination Connection ID Length (8), /* 8 bits */
+     Destination Connection ID (0..160),   /* variable number from 0 up to 160 bits */
+     Source Connection ID Length (8),
      Source Connection ID (0..160),
-     Type-Specific Payload (..),           # variable length
+     Type-Specific Payload (..),           /* variable length */
    }

 .. note:: Encoding packet numbers

    Most transport protocols use fixed fields to encode packet numbers or byte offsets.
 The size of this field is always a trade-off.
 On one hand, a small packet number field limits the per packet overhead.
-On the other hand, a large packet number space is required to ensure that two packets carrying different data don't use the same packet number.
+On the other hand, a large packet number space is required to ensure that two packets carrying different data do not use the same packet number.
 TCP uses a 32 bits sequence number field that indicates the position of the first byte of the payload in the bytestream.
-This 32 bits field became a concern as bandwidth increased to Gbps and beyond.
-Modern TCP implementations use the timestamp option :cite:`rfc1323` to enable a receiver to detect duplicates.
+This 32 bits field became a concern as bandwidth increased to Gbps and beyond :cite:`rfc7323`.

    QUIC takes a different approach to sequence numbers.
 Each packet contains a per-packet sequence number.
 This number is encoded as a variable-length integer (``varint``).
 Such a ``varint`` has a length encoded in the two most significant bits of the first byte.
 If these bits are set to ``00``, then the ``varint`` is encoded in one byte and can contain values between :math:`0` and :math:`2^{6}-1`.
-If the two most significant bits are set to ``01``, the ``varint`` can encode values :math:`0` and :math:`2^{14}-1` within two bytes.
-When the two high order bits are set to ``11`` the ``varint`` can encode values :math:`0` and :math:`2^{62}-1` within four bytes.
+If the two most significant bits are set to ``01``, the ``varint`` can encode values between :math:`0` and :math:`2^{14}-1` within two bytes.
+When the two high order bits are set to ``11`` the ``varint`` can encode values between :math:`0` and :math:`2^{62}-1` within four bytes.

-   There are two order important between QUIC and other transport protocols when considering packet numbers.
-First, a QUIC sender can *never* reuse the same packet number for two different packets sent over a QUIC connection.
+   There are other important differences between QUIC and other transport protocols when considering packet numbers.
+First, a QUIC sender must *never* reuse the same packet number for two different packets sent over a QUIC connection.
 If data needs to be retransmitted, it will be resent as a frame inside a new packet.
 Furthermore, since the largest possible packet number is :math:`2^{62}-1`, a QUIC sender must close the corresponding connection once it has sent a QUIC packet carrying this packet number.
 This puts a restriction on the duration of QUIC connections.
 They cannot last forever in contrast to TCP connections such as those used to support BGP sessions between routers.
-An application that uses QUIC must be ready to restart a connection that has failed.
+An application that uses QUIC must be ready to restart a connection from time to time.

 This long header is used for the ``Initial``, ``Handhsake`` and ``Retry`` packets.
-Some of these packet types add new flags in the first byte and additional information after the connection identifiers. :numref:`fig-quic-initial-header` shown the long header of the ``Initial`` packet.
+Some of these packet types add new flags in the first byte and additional information after the connection identifiers. :numref:`fig-quic-initial-header` shows the long header of the ``Initial`` packet.
 It contains two bits in the first byte that indicate the length of the packet number field.
 The packet specific part contains an option token, a length field, a packet number and a payload.
-The token length, length and and packet number are encoded using variable length integers.
+The token length, length and packet number are encoded using variable length integers.